 Consistency eventually paid off.
 After three weekends of driving round trip 210 miles both Saturday and Sunday only to be told to "come back next week", Charlie must have admired Dick's moxie because he gave him a job.
 Dick showing up ready to fight the bad guys but was unhappy to learn he was assigned to walk in the background of the scenes.
 No gun.
 No shoot'em up.
 Just a body in the background.
 What a disappointment.
 Nevertheless, Dick was one of the people on "the inside" of the roped off area.
 He was in Show Business!
 Now mind you, the fact that he was NOT paid a dime for the first six months he worked there didn't bother him a bit.
 He was in show biz.
 One day, he was assigned to be a spectator at the "Hanging of Henry Plummer" sequence.
 One of the fellows that normally got shot and did a fall as the bad guy failed to show up that day.
 Two of the leading actors, Jerry Vance and Bob Bickston, began conversing and decided to risk letting the young guy (Dick) do the fall.
 As the "hanging" progressed to the point where the bad guy was to die, Dick's heart was busting out of his chest.
 Nervous city!
 His big chance!
 He just couldn't mess this one up.
 BANG!
 Dick fell down the embankment and into the hearts of the two men who made the decision to give him a chance.
 Jerry Vance always played Billy the Kid in every show in which Billy was featured, from "Billy the Kid becomes an Outlaw" to "Billy the Kid Breaks Jail".
 He also played Billy Clanton in the "Gunfight at the O K Corral".
 Jerry had the top spot most of the time as the good guy.
 Bob Bickston usually played the Heavy.
 He was the really bad dude and usually died in the end.
 Jerry stepped back from these juicy roles out of the kindness of his heart and gave them to Dick to play. " I am forever grateful to Jerry for giving me a leg up in attaining my goal".

-Every weekend Dick played shoot'em up with those two very good friends.
-It was Jerry who had taken him under his wing to help forge his career as a stuntman/actor.
+Every weekend Dick played shoot'em up with those two very good friends. a little side note to this story.
+Since I didn't own a gun when I came there Jerry, Bob and some others pitched in and bought me my first Colt 45 Six gun.
+As was the usual pracrice about once a month most of the weapons were tirned over to Frank Odum (sp) who would take them and clean then and return them on the following Saturday.
+I decided to give my gun along with the rest a very first timeto Mr. Odum.
+This time in stead of returning the guns on Saturday he packed his store that was located on the main street of Silvetown and move out of town.
+We later found out that he had moved to Carson City Nevada but no one ever went there as far as I knw to retrieve the weapons.
+It was Jerry who had taken Dick under his wing to help forge his career as a stuntman/actor.
 After leaving "The Ranch" as Corriganville was fondly called, Jerry would take Dick around to the various studios introducing him to casting people and other stuntmen.
 One of those people was a fellow named Bill Ward.
-Bill asked Dick (with the idea being planted by Jerry) to be a part of a movie that he had written with plans to produce and direct.
+Dick went to work for Bill at Studio Stables in Burbank.
+He mucked stalls and drove a truck to Warner Bros.
+Studios to get a load of wood shavings that was used as bedding for the horses in Bill's rent string at the stakles.
+After about a year Bill asked Dick (with the idea being planted by Jerry) to be a part of a movie that he had written with plans to produce and direct.
 The title of this film was "Ballad of a Gunfighter" starring Mr. El Paso himself, Marty Robbins.
 This was Dick's chance for eligibility into the Screen Actors Guild, which was very hard to get into.
 It was necessary to belong to this guild, which is actually a Union, to work in front of the camera as an actor or stunt person.
 Since Dick wasn't able to come up with the $225.00 initation fee to join the Guild the pediatrician who delivered two of his three children, Dr. Shapiro, loaned him the money so the he wouldn't miss out on this opportunity.

 This was truly the beginning of a career in the entertainment field.
 As time went on Dick came to know more and more industry people.
 The good Lord and Dick Ivey gave a wonderful blessing when Dick met Walt Disney.
 Mr. Disney became very fond of Dick and as a result he spent 10 years working at the studio.
 The jobs covered everything from "Blackbeards Ghost" and the first three "Love Bug" movies to "Cat From Outer Space" and beyond.
 In the second and third Love Bugs he was the driver of the little car for Helen Hayes, Ken Berry and Dean Jones.